 Noseworthy studied at the New York State University Institute of Applied Arts and Sciences (from which he graduated in the top 10 in his class) and at the Art Students League of New York.
 After graduation, he worked as an artist and art director for major advertising agencies and publishers in New York.

-In 1966, Noseworthy and his wife, Daphne, visited Newfoundland for a vacation and decided to settle permanently at the fishing community of Hibbs'Hole (now Hibb's Cove), Conception Bay.
+In 1966, Noseworthy and his wife, Margaret, visited Newfoundland for a vacation and decided to settle permanently at the fishing community of Hibbs'Hole (now Hibb's Cove), Conception Bay.
 Noseworthy wrote in his journal that "the rugged coastline, colorful houses, boats, wharves, fish flakes, and the deep blue color of the ocean, blew me away.
 I felt as if I had fallen into another time, and I knew this was where I wanted to be."

 Oil on Linen